jessecallahan/SweetAndSavory.Solution/README.md

 ## Description
 Pierre's Sweet and Savory Shop is a C# application in the .NET MVC Framework that utilizes a local sql database.
 This application simulates a Factory database, where an owner can see all the Treats and Flavors they belong to.
 The database utilizes a many to many relationship.
 This project also utilizes authentication and authorization using Identity.

 Each Registered User has access to all CRUD functionality.
-However if you are not signed it you can see the splash page, flavors index, and treats index.
+However if you are not signed in you can see the splash page.
 To see what Treats and Flavors you have created as a User navigate to the treats or flavors index pages and click 'go to list of treats/flavors created by this user'.

 ## Setup/Installation Requirements